FTBTeam/docs/docs/support/Guides/create-a-server.md

 # Create your own server for any FTB Modpack

-Creating a server for an FTB Modpack is a little different from most other Modpack providers.
+Creating a server for an FTB modpack is a little different from most other modpack providers.
 To help you through these differences we've outlined each step in detail below.

 :::tip Disclaimer
 This guide is only intended to show you how to download the files required to setup a Minecraft server for an FTB modpack.
 This guide will not help you run a Minecraft Server.
 There are many other guides out there on how to do this.